ElectronSutra/venture/pages/game-record/advancement.md

 - A new specialty,
 - Finalize a working, project, etc.

+You may waive advancement A twice in a row to get 1 of anything.

 **B**.
 Choose one of the following:

 - A new Charm from an Aspect or Favored skill,